Mission of the Division of Student Affairs

 Leadership, Career and Health

 Leadership, Career and Health provides leadership opportunities for students and is directly responsible for a variety of exciting co-curricular activities and events.
-Programs and services include: Alcohol and Other Drug Awareness Programs; Associated Students, Inc. (Student Government, Student Programming Board, Channel Islands View student newspaper and The Nautical yearbook); Career Development Services; Personal Counseling Services; Student Health Services; Student Leadership Programs; Student Clubs and Organizations; and The Hub (temporary Student Union).
+Programs and services include: Alcohol and Other Drug Awareness Programs; Associated Students, Inc. (Student Government, Student Programming Board, Channel Islands View student newspaper and The Nautical yearbook); Career Development Services; Counseling & Psychological Services; Student Health Services; Student Leadership Programs; Student Clubs and Organizations; and The Hub (temporary Student Union).

 Access, Orientation and Transition